 Save the photo once you’re satisfied with your shadow.
 Keep both PSD and JPEG format for future use.
 You’ll need a JPEG file to use online and PSD format will allow you to edit the photo anytime if you need it.

 So, this is all you have to do to add a drop shadow to your image.
 Did you find it undoable?
 Guess not.
 But it’s common to feel stuck while working on photoshop.
-If so, don’t hesitate to hand over the job to Clipping Path Studio.
+If so, don’t hesitate to outsource photoshop service.

 Also, it’s feasible if you edit just a few photos, but it might be difficult to do when you have a large number of images for your business.
 Take a chill and let our experts handle your images.